-This course involves supervised professional activities in guidance and counseling.
+This course is one of two required practicum courses and involves supervised professional activities in guidance and counseling.
 Major emphasis is placed on the student's involvement in successful practices in an educational setting.
 Students must have met all academic and professional standards of practice before placement.
 Major importance is placed on the integration of theoretical and conceptual principles, as well as professional and personal skill development.
-This course involves on-site experiences occurring in a school setting with supervision by on-site and university supervisors.
+This course involves 80 hours of on-site experiences occurring in a school setting with supervision by on-site and university supervisors.
+Prerequisite: 6 hours of completed coursework.